Rosa-Kang/mernstack-blog/README.md

 ```
 ---
-2. Reducer > Auth.js : Once the action is dispatched to a reduce, based on the action type, it will be sent to reduces.
+2. Client / Reducer > Auth.js : Once the action is dispatched to a reduce, based on the action type, it will be sent to reduces.
 In this case the action type was Auth so the Auth.js in reduces folder will be executed and the {state & action} will be received into Reducer.

 ```javascript
 const authReducer = (state = { authData: null }, action) => {